-Folded into capellini pasta was big artichoke chunks, capers, lemon, and a creamy sauce.
+To keep the prep time down on this dish, I like to use capellini pasta or thin spaghetti and then I fold inbig artichoke chunks, capers, lemon, and a garlic sauce.
 It was perfect and I actually thought it didn’t even need the protein.

-This Artichoke Piccata recipe doesn’t have a lot of ingredients and many of them can be found in good canned versions.
+This Artichoke Pasta recipe doesn’t have a lot of ingredients and many of them can be found in good canned versions.
 No need to use fresh artichokes!

-Instead of a meat, I thought white beans would be a good addition.
+Instead of meat, I thought white beans would be a good addition to add more vegetables to the recipe.
 They are smooth and creamy and not overpowering at all.

-The only thing you really need to chop up is an onion and some parsley for garnish!
+The only thing you really need to chop up is an onion, mince some garlic, and mince some parsley for garnish!

 As far as pasta goes, I would definitely use something in the spaghetti family.
 Linguine might be a bit on the sturdy side.
 I would stick with just normal spaghetti or, my favorite, capellini pasta (or angel hair).
 It cooks really quickly and folds into the light sauce nicely.